SebastianVi1/blog-api-springboot/README.md

 # Blog Backend API

-A RESTful API for a blog system built with Spring Boot, featuring JWT authentication, post management, and comment functionality.
+A RESTful API for a blog system built with Spring Boot, featuring JWT authentication, post management, and comment functionality with comprehensive input validation.

 ## 🚀 Features